openwpm/OpenWPM/docs/Configuration.md

 profile specified by `seed_tar`.
 If OpenWPM determines that Firefox needs to restart for some reason during the crawl, it will use the profile from the most recent page visit (pre-crash) rather than the `seed_tar` profile.
-Note that stateful crawl are currently [unsupported](https://github.com/mozilla/OpenWPM/projects/2)).
+Note that stateful crawls are currently [unsupported](https://github.com/mozilla/OpenWPM/projects/2)).
 * For stateless crawls, the initial `seed_tar` will be loaded during each new page visit.
 Note that this means the profile will very likely be _incomplete_, as cookies or storage may have been set or changed during the